Home owner grant

 The regular grant amount is $570 for properties located in the Capital Regional District, the Metro Vancouver Regional District and the Fraser Valley Regional District.
 For all other areas of the province the amount is $770.

-If your property is assessed at $1,625,000 or less and you meet certain requirements, you will receive the full regular grant amount.
-Properties assessed over that amount may receive a partial grant (learn about the grant threshold).
+If your property is assessed below the threshold and you meet certain requirements, you will receive the full regular grant amount.
+Properties assessed over the threshold may receive a partial grant (learn about the grant threshold).

 Property owners must pay at least $350 in property taxes to help fund services such as road maintenance and police protection.
 This amount may be less if you qualify for the home owner grant as a senior, veteran or person with a disability.
 Your grant amount may be adjusted to ensure the minimum amount of annual taxes are paid.